You are here

 Answer: Look up your local public health agency on the Colorado Department of Public Health and Environment (CDPHE) website.

 Answer: CDE advises the charter school to close if the geographic district it is located in closes, but this does not mean ceasing all operations.
 The school should still make every effort to provide alternative learning opportunities during this time while taking into account the needs of their local community.
 Colorado Charter School Institute (CSI) schools should also abide by the closure plan of the geographic district.
 If the school is subject to a mandatory closure per the Governor’s direction, the school is required to close its buildings regardless of the status of the geographic district.
-UPDATE: Gov. Polis extended his executive order to suspend in-person instruction to April 30 for all public and private elementary and secondary schools in Colorado.
+UPDATE: Gov. Polis extended his executive order to suspend in-person instruction through the end of the 2019-20 school year for all public and private elementary and secondary schools in Colorado.
 Please review the order for additional information.

 Answer: CDE is suspending spring K-3 READ Act and CPP Results Matter assessment requirements for state reporting purposes.
 If in-person instruction resumes this spring, teachers should exercise their judgement on the feasibility of giving the spring assessments to provide information to parents and to inform their instructional planning.